Backpacking for the First Time: How to Prepare for An Outdoor Adventure

 • Which destinations you should consider

 Kicking things off, pick the dates for your trip.
-Choose them according to your availability, but keep in mind that being flexible goes a long way towards enjoying your trip a bit more.
+Choose them according to your availability, but keep in mind that being flexible goes a long way toward enjoying your trip a bit more.

 And for backpacking in Australia, spring and autumn are generally the best times to go.